yaya7211/GAY/README.md

 g = GAY.GAY()
 g.key = GAY.key_gen("abc", 2)
-print(g.cypher("bac"))
+print(g.cipher("bac"))
 print(g.hash("bac"))
 ```
 We've started by importing the module.
-We created g that contains the class GAY() that contains all main functions.
+G is a new instance of class GAY that contains all main functions.
 key is an attribut of the class GAY() that contains the key.
 key_gen() is a method from GAY() that generate a key, the first argument is the caracters that we will use, the second is the first primary number that we will use, the script automaticly generate the primary numbers needed that comes after the one gived as argument.
-cypher() is the method that cypher a word with the key in GAY().key .
+cipher() is the method that cypher a word with the key in GAY().key .
 hash() is the method that hash a word with the key in GAY().key .

 That ouptuts :